swcarpentry/r-novice-gapminder/09-control-flow.md

 > #### Challenge 1 {.challenge}
 >
-> Write a script that loops through each continent and prints out
+> Write a script that loops through the `gapfinder` data by continent and prints out
 > whether the mean life expectancy is smaller or larger than 50
 > years.
 >